 Volume Dues Auditing Policy:

 Voting Members.
-In order to operate knowledgeably, efficiently and consistently in the best interests of the biodiesel industry, that dues-paying legal entity must appoint only one individual to serve it consistently at NBB meetings.
+In order to operate knowledgeably, efficiently and consistently in the best interests of the biodiesel and renewable diesel industry, that dues-paying legal entity must appoint only one individual to serve it consistently at NBB meetings.

 That designated individual will be its Voting Delegate.
 This person must be an officer or agent of the dues-paying entity with full authority to vote on all matters coming before the Voting Members of the NBB.
 Each Voting Member elected shall have the option to designate an Alternate in writing within thirty (30) calendar days of the election.